Hamish Fraser: Conversion to Catholicism

 Following his resignation, Fraser enrolled in Jordanhill College of Education, becoming a primary school teacher in Ayrshire after his graduation.
 During his time at Jordanhill, he received religious instruction from a Jesuit priest and was received into the Catholic Church in Scotland in 1948.
 He became an outspoken anti-communist and campaigned against the Communist MP Willie Gallacher in the West Fife constituency at the 1950 UK general election.
 Gallacher later attributed the loss of his seat to the efforts of Fraser and other anti-communist Catholics like him.
 Fraser also helped to introduce the Blue Army of Our Lady of Fátima, an international lay Catholic and anti-communist organisation, to Scotland.

 In a break from his past service in the International Brigades, Fraser expressed support for the reintegration of Spain under Franco into the international community following the Second World War.
 During a speech in Dublin in the early 1950s, Fraser also praised what he called, "the heroic stand of General Franco against Soviet barbarism".
-He argued that the political repression of the Servicio de Información Militar during the Spanish Civil War presaged state repression in the Eastern Bloc during the early Cold War.
+He argued that the Red Terror by the Servicio de Información Militar during the Spanish Civil War presaged the similar use of political terror throughout the Eastern Bloc during the early Cold War.

-In 1954, Fraser published the memoir Fatal Star, an account of his journey from communism to Catholicism.
+In 1954, Fraser published the memoir Fatal Star, an account of his journey from Stalinism to Catholicism.
 In 1956, he organized protests against a visit to Great Britain by Soviet Premier Nikita Khrushchev and Nikolai Bulganin.